SyntEO: Synthetic Data Set Generation for Earth Observation and Deep Learning -- Demonstrated for Offshore Wind Farm Detection: Discussion

 The aforementioned advantages of the SyntEO approach are in addition to the original motivation: The generation of large training data sets that are particularly suitable for Earth observation.
-The example given illustrates how the approach can generate a huge dataset with up to 90,000 images, which is the multiple of existing real-world examples of the target objects.
-Without a synthetic approach that generates examples independent from the real world occurrence, the number of real-world samples either would be not enough to converge a deep learning model successfully, or the trained model would highly overfit on a small and perhaps overly augmented training dataset, for the demonstrated OWF detection.
-The possibility to investigate objects which are scarce but scattered over many thousands of remote sensing images by applying a synthetic data approach gives the opportunity for novel applications in Earth observation with deep learning.
+The example given illustrates how the approach can generate a huge data set with up to 90,000 images, which is the multiple of existing real-world examples of the target objects.
+Due to the synthetic data set, it is now possible to train deep learning models in a supervised manner since the number of training examples is no longer an issue.
+Therewith, SyntEO provides the possibility to investigate objects which are scarce but scattered over many thousands of remote sensing images by applying a synthetic data approach.
+This opens up new opportunities for novel applications in Earth observation with deep learning.

-However, an argument against a SyntEO dataset might be that it will never be able to generate highly complex ecosystems or that the expenses are too high to build such a complex synthetic environment, so that manual labelling is again more resource-efficient.
-The counterargument is that before this red line is crossed, a hybrid approach should be considered.
+However, an argument against a SyntEO data set might be that it will never be able to generate highly complex ecosystems or that the expenses are too high to build such a complex synthetic environment.
+The counterargument is that a hybrid approach of synthetic and hand labelled data should be considered before this red line is crossed.
 This way, one part of the training data is created with a less complex SyntEO approach, and another, smaller part of the training data would be annotated manually.
-During training, the SyntEO dataset can be used as a pre-training dataset to move the model's parameters in the right direction and finally transfer learning on the small but highly complex real-world dataset to fine-tune the model and learn the real complexity of the given task \cite{yosinski2014transferable}.
+During training, the SyntEO data set can be used as a pre-training data set to move the model's parameters in the right direction and finally transfer learning on the small but highly complex real-world data set to fine-tune the model and learn the real complexity of the given task \cite{yosinski2014transferable}.